KEEZ-RobG/docusaurus-test/docs/node-validator-guide/1-node-machine.md

 ```sh title="type this command"
 ip route show default
 ```
-3. Open a web browser on your personal computer and enter your router's IP address.
+3. On your personal computer, Open a web browser and enter the router's IP address.

 A username and password prompt will appear.
-You will need to reset your router to its default setting if you do not know your credential.
-Refer to your router manual for instructions.
+Login to access the router administrative console.
+If you do not now your credentials, you will need to reset your router.
+Refer to your router's manual for instructions on accessing the console.

 ### 4.2 - Configure Router
-1. Find the IP address of your node
+1. Determine the IP address of your node
 ```sh title="type this command"
 hostname -I
 ```